Marketing to the public sector has a different set of challenges from business to business marketing in the private sector.

-Here you can also download for free the latest Digital Marketplace Spend Data (current version runs to 31-Dec-19) – provided by CCS on 21-Jan-20 under Open Government Licence V3.0.
+Here you can also download for free the latest Digital Marketplace Spend Data (current version runs to 31-Jan-20) – provided by CCS on 28-Feb-20 under Open Government Licence V3.0.
 This data is in the original format, as provided – so beware, it can contain errors for which we accept no responsibility.
 2-March-20: Current version of DOS is incomplete… I’m waiting for replacement.
 GCloud seems OK.

 The video at the top of this page shows how to merge the two data sets (E.g. Lot 2 from G-Cloud and the spend in the last 12 months on software from the Spend Data) – which provides great insight into how successful suppliers position themselves on the G-Cloud catalogue.